Frequently Asked Questions

 All under 18’s tickets must be bought in the same transaction as the accompanying Adult.

-Please note on entry all under 18’s need to arrive at the entrance with their parent or guardian over the age of 21.
+Please note that all under 18’s need to arrive at the entrance with their parent or guardian over the age of 21.

 CAN I TURN UP AND BUY MY TICKET ON THE DOOR?